Juanda railway station

 Juanda Station (Stasiun Juanda, station code: JUA) is a railway station located in Kebon Kelapa, Gambir, Central Jakarta, Jakarta, Indonesia.
 Since Gambir station stopped serving Commuterline trains, Juanda, along, with Gondangdia station, has become the alternative for passengers going to Merdeka Square and surrounding areas.
 It is located near the Istiqlal Mosque.

 The station gets its name from the nearby road, which in turn is named after Djuanda Kartawidjaja, the 11th and final Prime Minister of Indonesia.

-KAI Commuter, a subsidiary of Kereta Api Indonesia and the KRL Commuterline operator, has their main office in the northern part of the station.
+KAI Commuter, a subsidiary of Kereta Api Indonesia and the Commuterline operator, has their headquarters in the station's northern side.